How to Prepare Yourself for BBC Assessment Tests?

 About the BBC

 The British Broadcasting Company (BBC) is the oldest national broadcasting company globally.
-The BBC has their headquarters at the Broadcasting House in Westminster, London.
+The BBC has its headquarters at the Broadcasting House in Westminster, London.

 The BBC was first established as a National radio broadcaster in 1927 under the royal charter.
 Later in 1936, the BBC began broadcasting on television after it was invented.
 A few decades later, in 1994, the BBC started broadcasting online.